 - Soak chickpeas overnight, rinse and discard water.
-Add more water to cover the beans, bring to a boil and reduce to a simmer.
-Let cook for about 1 hour, or until soft.
-Drain the beans, reserve the liquid.
-Let cool.
+Then add more water to cover the beans, bring to a boil and reduce to a simmer—Cook for about 1 hour or until soft.
+Drain the beans, and reserve some liquid.

-- Serve in a bowl and sprinkle with paprika for decoration.
+- Serve in a bowl.
+You may choose to sprinkle with paprika for decoration.
 Enjoy!